 A colloid goiter develops from the lack of iodine, a mineral essential to the production of thyroid hormones.
 People who get this type of goiter usually live in areas where iodine is scarce.

-The cause of a nontoxic goiter is usually unknown, though it may caused by medications like lithium.
+The cause of a nontoxic goiter is usually unknown, though it may be caused by medications like lithium.
 Lithium is used to treat mood disorders such as a bipolar disorder.
-Nontoxic goiters do not affect the production of thyroid hormone, and thyroid function is healthy.
+Nontoxic goiters don’t affect the production of thyroid hormone, and thyroid function is healthy.
 They are also benign.

 Toxic Nodular or Multinodular Goiter